Last updated: 6/28/23

-Because of the scientific nature of the program which includes a great deal of lab participation, it is not possible to do this program without being here in person.
+Because of the scientific nature of the program which includes a great deal of lab participation and clinical work, it is not possible to do this program without being here in person.
 In addition, students admitted to our program receive departmental funding in the form of a Teaching or Research Assistant, the duties of which can only be completed while on-campus.

 Tuition rates can be found online here.
 The Department of Psychology is Graduate Tier 1 on the Seattle Campus.

 Yes.
-Our program provides excellent training in both clinical and research competencies, and all Clinical students complete a one-year predoctoral clinical internship in the final year of their training.
+Our program provides excellent training in both clinical and research competencies, and all Clinical students complete a one year doctoral level internship program in the final year of their training.
 Internships are listed in the APPIC book or website.
 Many (but not all) states also require additional supervised postdoctoral training in order to qualify for licensure.
 Statistics on obtaining licensure is beyond the breadth of the Graduate Program Office's responsibility.
 However, this website provides a listing of licensing boards and other relevant information (Note: We do not endorse this website, but merely suggest it as a resource.
 Please use or not use the previous website at your own caution).
 Historically, our students have done very well on national and state licensing examinations.

 Students from the other non-clinical areas do not take internships, and are not qualified to apply for one.
 Students from other areas cannot move into the clinical areas after they are accepted.
 Clinical faculty accept only those they can support, financially, in class time, in lab time, and mentoring time.
 If you are interested in clinical psychology then please apply to one of clinical tracks.